Paid Internships and Work Study

 • Be a United States citizen or permanent resident (non-citizen authorized to live and work in the United States on a permanent basis; also known as a “green card” holder).
 Students with DACA (Deferred Action for Childhood Arrival) status valid through the internship period are also eligible.

-Note: Students can participate in the program multiple times but must intern at a different organization each summer.
+Note: Students can participate in the program multiple times, but must intern at a different organization each summer.

 Work hours: 8 am to 5 pm with a 1-hour break for lunch

-How to Apply: By April 12, 2024 at 5 pm, please send the following to Margalit Monroe at [email protected]:
+How to Apply: By March 28, 2025 at 5 pm, please send the following to Margalit Monroe at [email protected]:

 • Cover letter describing your interest in the internship as well as your relevant academic and work experience